 In the end, Alp Arslan let Diogenes go in exchange for a lot of gold and the promise that he could have Armenia and a lot of other Byzantine land too.
 Then they were at peace.

 Alp Arslan died the next year and his son Malik Shah became sultan.
-But after Malik Shah died in 1092, the Seljuks got less powerful, and by 1192 their dynasty ended.
+A small group of Saxon refugees from England seem to have taken advantage of Alp Arslan's death to conquer some land in Crimea, north of the Black Sea, and settle there.
+After Malik Shah died in 1092, the Seljuks got less powerful, and by 1192 their dynasty ended.
 The Seljuk empire broke up into many small kingdoms.

 A Seljuk fort near Istanbul at Alanya, built in 1226 AD